iqbalaqaba/checker/README.md

 A collection of modules for which every is designed to check syntax in files to be commited via git.

+## Compatibility

+Checker works with rubies ree, 1.8.7, 1.9.2, 1.9.3 and 2.0.0 - all of those are tested on Travis.
+As for Rails with SASS - tested with RoR 3.2.x

 ## Usage

 ### Install